 You are responsible for paying any expenses in excess of the fee guide listed in the Summary of Benefits.
 This is important to consider, since it can directly impact your out-of-pocket expenses.

-If a dental procedure is required as a result of an accident, it is considered as an extended health care expense rather than a dental benefit expense. • limited or specific oral examination to a maximum of 2 per provider per 12 consecutive months.
+If a dental procedure is required as a result of an accident, it is considered as an extended health care expense rather than a dental benefit expense.

 X-rays: Charges for: